-Addicted to the adrenaline for solo travelling
+Addicted to the adrenaline of solo travelling

 Travelling solo: the best feeling in the world

 I love to travel solo!
 Without a doubt, this is my favourite thing to do in the world.
 I never thought I’d be one of those people who would love to do that.
-As an only child, I’ve always been pretty independent of an early age.
+As an only child, I’ve always been pretty independent from an early age.
 So travelling solo wasn’t far off from my regular life except that it is a foreign land.

 I never felt lonely on any of my solo trips.
 I use the alone time to be by myself.
-The solitude time I’ve had on my solo trips have shaped the person I am now.
+The solitude time I’ve had on my solo trips has shaped the person I am now.
 I made a lot of big life decisions on these types of trips because your mind is clearer when you are away from your daily lives, and your spirit is high because you are in a new environment, amongst new things and new friends.

 And not to mention the freedom you have on the road where your options are endless.
 Your initiative and imagination only limit you.
-You get to make all the decisions on your own and not having to consult anyone.
-Everything associated with travelling solo will give you such a liberating experience that you will never forever.
+You get to make all the decisions on your own and not have to consult anyone.
+Everything associated with travelling solo will give you such a liberating experience that you will never forget.
 In fact, these types of trips will often change your life.

 You have to try it out yourself